-Can you be gay and embrace your faith, or do you need to choose between religion and love?
+Can you be gay and embrace your faith?

 As well as writing and directing, Anthony J. Caruso also takes the lead role in Brotherly Love - a story that he’s adapted from the novel Seventy Times Seven written by Salvatore Sapienza.